-- The standalone Document Transformation Engine runs on Windows and takes care of the file transformations.
+The standalone Document Transformation Engine runs on Microsoft Windows and provides file transformations.

 There are a number of important notes to consider when installing the Document Transformation Engine in addition to the supported platforms.

 The standalone Document Transformation Engine requires the software components to be installed and available on the same machine.